The Top 10 Frequently Asked Questions

 8. What’s it like in regards to methodology, time, duration, and difficulty?

-We use tongue depressors, stomadhesive, buttons, thera-bands, dental cotton rolls, orthodontic rubber bands, bite blocks, chew tubes and many more tools and gadgets for exercising in OMFT.
+We’ll use many oral tools for exercising in myo.
 We also do exercises with different textures of foods and water.
-In the beginning we’ll do weekly Zoom meetings, and gradually, those meetings will space out if we continue to Phase2.
-I do not pass all patients to Phase.
+In the beginning we’ll do weekly Zoom meetings, and gradually, those meetings will space out if we continue to Phase 2.
+I do not pass all clients to the next Phases.
 An evaluation is completed after Phase 1 to see if the patient is ready for or if they need Phase 2.
 The exercises themselves can be difficult and often painful post-op.

 It is the time commitment and dedication to daily quality exercise that is demanding.
 This type of therapy requires you to show up every day and do your best, otherwise you will not get your money’s worth and your symptoms or conditions will likely recur.
 You must be actively ready to begin the change in yourself or your child.
 It is a health and lifestyle choice because you will be doing exercises everyday, sometimes up to one year.
 It is not to be taken lightly.
 The length of your treatment plan depends on your level of need, compliance and progress, but the range falls between eight weeks to one year for optimal results, however, every case is different and no treatment plan is identical.
 I will be in your life for an intensive bit and show you how to sustain everything you will learn so you can thrive long after your myofunctional therapy is complete.
 Lastly, parents of younger children are my copilot and MUST learn and practice the exercises on themselves and on their children in order to lead their child through a treatment plan for optimal results.

-Unfortunately. applied myofunctional sciences along with tongue tie is not covered in conventional medical and dental school, and providers must study extra to become myofunctionally literate.
-Thankfully, that is now changing rapidly.
-Most providers, like myself, need to complete post graduate training from independent institutions to learn about tethered oral tissues and how to properly treat them and other orofacial myofunctional disorders (OMDs) and breathing pattern disorders.
-It is still considered an emerging field.
-It is an adjunct therapy to dentistry, orthodontia and osteopathy.
-Most people who align strictly with conventional restorative western medicine would not have these types of therapies on their radar.
+Unfortunately, applied myofunctional sciences and tongue ties are not covered in conventional medical and dental school.
+Most providers, like myself, need to complete post graduate training from established institutions or teachers to learn about tethered oral tissues and how to properly treat them, including other orofacial myofunctional disorders (OMDs) and breathing pattern disorders.
+It is still considered an emerging field and is an adjunct therapy to functional dentistry, orthodontia and osteopathy.
+Most people who align strictly with conventional restorative western biomedicine would not have these types of therapies on their radar.

 10. Are you doing speech therapy?

-No. I am correcting functional speech targets, not working with speech therapy.
-I am training muscles to hit their targets better, and when we improve functional movement of speech, a person’s speech usually improves as a nice side effect.
-Also, once a dysfunction is determined to be laryngeal, I would refer that patient to a licensed speech pathologist to address that specific laryngeal problem and continue their OMT.
+No. I am correcting dysfunctional oromotor functions, not working with speech therapy exercises.
+I am training muscles to improve their tonicity, which improves muscle function, and this typically improves a person’s speech AND speech therapy results typically have better retention with healthy orofacial tone.
+Also, once a dysfunction is determined to be laryngeal, I would refer that patient to a licensed speech pathologist to address that specific laryngeal problem and continue their myo.